 Pine Street Inn began its journey four decades ago, offering approximately 200 men suffering from alcoholism a safe alternative to the streets of Boston.

-Since then, we have expanded to serve over 1,600 men and women each day, providing a comprehensive range of programs and services, including housing, outreach, shelter and job training.
+Since then, we have expanded to serve nearly 2,000 homeless men and women each day, providing a comprehensive range of programs and services, including housing, outreach, shelter and job training.
 The ultimate goal for all of our programs is making permanent housing a real possibility for all.

 Early 1980sDuring the 1980s, a decline in federal rental subsidies, an astronomical rise in housing prices and the beginning of gentrification in many neighborhoods led to an affordable housing crisis in Boston.
 The city experienced a loss of approximately 20,000 lodging rooms in just over 10 years, and funding cuts also forced the closing of halfway houses for those transitioning out of the prison system.
 Pine Street was inundated.